If you can't get approved for a mainstream car loan car loan or credit card, it is likely due to your credit history, or lack thereof.

 Millions of Americans are in the same boat.
 Check out these crazy stats:

-Forty percent can’t cover an unexpected $400 expense.
+Forty percent of Americans can't cover an unexpected $400 expense.
 And a 2018 report revealed that 1 in 3 adults applied for credit, 23 percent were denied at least once and 31 percent were denied or offered less than they wanted.

 Getting denied can be a confluence of factors, but credit is a very likely common factor, whether that means bad credit, no credit, or unscorable credit.